xiaojux2020/RFmodels/README.md

 The models do not need an installation, and only a few basic python packages are required. **Required python package are: numpy, pandas, pickle.**

 **Each model is saved in one folder as compressed file/files.
 Files in one folder need to be decompressed together.
-Decompressed files will be in the type of .sav.
-The model can be directly import once decompressed.**
+Decompressed files will be in the type of .sav.**

 After the decompression, the models can be directly import from python.
 Examples of how to load the models are shown in examples.py